gccode1/gproxy/README.md

 ```

 ## What does GProxy Provides
-gproxy is build on top of requests.Session and supports proxies as well.
-It gets all proxies from https://free-proxy-list.net/ and use them one by one, whenever there there is a latency in response, it automatically updates proxy.
-You can also force it to update proxy.
+gproxy is a robust http(s), free and fast proxy service build for the sole purpose of web crawling.
+It is build on top of requests.Session and hence provides all requests functionalities. gproxy gets all proxies from https://free-proxy-list.net and identifies the best proxy(ies) for your specific task.
+It automatically detects network latency and updates proxies to provide optimal speed.

 ## Demo